This is a gear review about the Macpac Dragonfly Sleeping Bag Range in 2023.

 The Macpac Dragonfly is a premium Sleeping Bag at a premium price.
 But you should note that Macpac always have these sleeping bags discounted from the recommended retail price.
 So click the link below to check out just how cheap they are today.

-With supply issues some sleeping bag companies are struggling to get stock.
-It appears Macpac have plenty in stock at the time of writing.
-But unfortunately they are only available in Australia and New Zealand.
+With supply issues, some sleeping bag companies are struggling to get stock.
+It appears Macpac has plenty in stock at the time of writing.
+But unfortunately, they are only available in Australia and New Zealand.

 Macpac Dragonfly Vs The Rest

 How does the Macpac Dragonfly Range compare to other all the Best Sleeping Bags in the ultralight class in 2023.
 It is not as ultralight as some of the others in its class but still one of the best.
 Check out my full comparison review of the Macpac Dragonfly Sleeping Bag up against all the Best Ultralight Sleeping Bags 2023.

 Best Suited Use

 As the Macpac Dragonfly is only available in Australia and New Zealand it is best suited to anyone looking for Australian or New Sleeping Bags that fit the temperature range they will be using them in.
 Here are some great trails that would work well with the Dragonfly Range: